Recent

 Appenzeller Visualization Laboratory

-The Appenzeller Visualization laboratory is housed in Joshi 278 and provides access to cutting edge visualization technology and equipment, including a traditional CAVE-type setup as well as other fully immmersive display environments.
+The Appenzeller Visualization laboratory is housed in Joshi 278 and provides access to cutting edge visualization technology and equipment, including a traditional CAVE-type setup as well as other fully immersive display environments.

 The new ActiveCube installed by Virtalis is now available.
 It provides access to a CAVE-type display system with three walls plus the floor and resolutions of up to 2500x2500 per screen combined with active-stereo glasses and high-resolution optical tracking.
 ActiveCube by Virtalis in the appenzeller